Quarto integrated website system

 Some progress has been made on making Quarto sites smaller to download.

-The listings in particular, can be huge.
-When I migrated this website to Quarto the front-page download went from less than 1MB to 135MB, which is, for reference, comically huge for 3 paragraphs and a list of the titles of the last 10 blog posts.
+The listings, in particular, can be huge.
+When I migrated this website to Quarto, the front-page download went from less than 1MB to 135MB, which is too much for 3 paragraphs and a list of the titles of the last 10 blog posts.
+These days, it can be made better by using lazy-loading and thumbnailing, and the former is enabled by default.

 I assume that this is because the listing on that front page, in order to provide dynamic sorting etc, loads essentially all the posts on the blog, no matter how old, and their associated images, at full resolution.
-AFAICT Quarto does not generate image thumbnails, and also AFAICT the listing system is was not built around lazy loading.
 Background:

-None of these extensions worked for me, however., so I wrote a custom script that postprocesses the site, which does work.
+None of these extensions worked for me., so I wrote a custom script that postprocesses the site and creates thumbnails by a heinous hack, which does work.

 4 Quarto websites are slow to build

 I am surprised how much I miss the speed and efficiency of blogdown, with its smugly high-speed Hugo backend.
-I honestly thought the speed was not a thing I cared about until I did not have it.
+I honestly thought site build speed was not a thing I cared about until I did not have it.
 Switching from blogdown to Quarto website made my site muuuuuuuuch slower and the friction of the slow build process became a constant annoyance.
-To build the 1000+ posts on this site typically took Hugo a few seconds, and I miss that now that I do not have that, and spend a lot more time coaxing results out of a stubborn build process.
+To build the 1000+ posts on this site typically took Hugo a few seconds.
+I miss that now that I do not have it, and spend a lot more time coaxing results out of a stubborn build process.
 For reference, I probably update this site 10 times a day.
 My computer is constantly grinding away trying to get this thing on the internet.
+You think AI uses a lot of power?
+You should see quarto.

 AFAICT the problem is partly that the Quarto website engine is slower than Hugo, and partly that Quarto is re-rendering too many every time (in the sense of converting markdown to HTML, not of executing code inside the markdown, which we can avoid by using the cache and freeze facilities).
 Blogdown+Hugo was smart enough to only re-render the things it needed to, and reused the HTML from before, so there were few things it needed to.
 I think?
 Or maybe Hugo is just much faster because it is a compiled binary that doesn’t arse around with JavaScript and pandoc and stuff.
 Or both.
 Knowing which will not change much for me so I will not investigate further for now.